 - A) GO enrichment per cluster based on the nearest gene for each peak.
 For each peak in each cluster, we identified the nearest gene and extracted the Drosophila OrthoFinder gene name for that gene.
 We performed GO enrichment using Drosophila GO terms, using the list of all OrthoFinder gene names found in our genome as the background for the analysis.
 Bar charts display fold enrichment for each GO term.
-Gray text represents GO terms that did not have a significant p-value (p < 0.05) after false discovery rate (FDR) correction. - B) HINT-ATAC enrichment per cluster for JASPAR CORE PWMs.
+Gray text represents GO terms that did not have a significant p-value (p < 0.05) after false discovery rate (FDR) correction. - B) HINT-ATAC enrichment per cluster for JASPAR CORE PFMs.
 For each cluster, we identified all unique TF footprints across all 15 timepoints found within peaks of that cluster and performed enrichment relative to a randomly-selected background.
-We show the top 12 PWMs with the greatest enrichment for each cluster that also had the highest enrichment in that cluster relative to other clusters.
+We show the top 12 PFMs with the greatest enrichment for each cluster that also had the highest enrichment in that cluster relative to other clusters.
 Colored boxes represent the transcription factor family of each transcription factor in the clustermap. - C) JASPAR motif logos for select pairs of transcription factors between non-Drosophila and Drosophila TFs with similar motifs as determined by STAMP alignment.
-For each cluster, two pairs of transcription factors are shown. - D) HINT-ATAC enrichment per cluster for Drosophila JASPAR CORE PWMs.
-Some clusters had fewer than 12 PWMs for which that cluster had the highest enrichment.
+For each cluster, two pairs of transcription factors are shown: a non-Drosophila transcription factor (labeled in black) and a Drosophila transcription factor (labeled in black).
+In some cases, a strong similarity is observed between the non-Drosophila and Drosophila PWMs. - D) HINT-ATAC enrichment per cluster for Drosophila JASPAR CORE PFMs.
+Some clusters had fewer than 12 PFMs for which that cluster had the highest enrichment.